-Office hours
+Office Hours

-Each week, I hold office hours, which means I sit in my office ready and waiting to talk with you about what you need, what you want to accomplish, and how I can help you do that.
-You can either drop by or email me to make an appointment.
+Each week, I hold office hours, which means I sit in my office (FOB 217) ready and waiting to talk with you about what you need, what you want to accomplish, and how I can help you do that.
+You can either drop during my office hours (by or email me to make an appointment.